List of non-marine molluscs of Venezuela: Diversity

-The Venezuelan malacofauna not marine mollusks is composed of classes Gastropoda and Bivalvia, presenting a greater diversity of species in the gastropod.
+The non-marine molluscs of Venezuela are composed of classes Gastropoda and Bivalvia.

-In the freshwater gastropod families with more species are Ampullariidae (35 spp.)
-And Planorbidae (15 spp.).
-In terrestrial gastropods include Ortalicidae (35 spp.) and Subulinidae (16 spp.).
+The freshwater gastropod families with the greatest number of species are Ampullariidae (35 spp.) and Planorbidae (15 spp.).
+Terrestrial gastropod families include Ortalicidae (35 spp.) and Subulinidae (16 spp.).

-Among the bivalve families with more species are Mycetopodidade (17 spp.) and Hyriidae (10 spp.)
+Among the bivalve families with the most species are Mycetopodidade (17 spp.) and Hyriidae (10 spp.)

-Regarding the introduced species, the largest number of species is between terrestrial mollusks, primarily on families Subulinidae (6 spp.), Limacidae (4 spp.)
-And Helicidae (3 spp.)
+Regarding introduced species, the largest number of species is between terrestrial mollusks, primarily on families Subulinidae (6 spp.), Limacidae (4 spp.), and Helicidae (3 spp.)